freedomofpress/securedrop-workstation-docs/docs/admin/install.rst

 - Connect the Admin Workstation USB to a USB port on the Qubes computer, then use the devices widget in the upper right panel to attach it to the ``vault`` VM.
 There will be 3 listings for the USB in the widget: one for the base USB, one for the Tails partition on the USB, labeled ``Tails``, and a 3rd unlabeled listing, for the persistent volume.
 Choose the third listing.

-- In the the ``vault`` file manager, select **+ Other Locations**., then click the persistent volume's listing in the right panel.
+- In the the ``vault`` file manager, select **+ Other Locations**, then click the persistent volume's listing in the right panel.
 It will be named ```N GB encrypted``, where N is the size of the persistent volume.
 Enter the Admin Workstation persistent volume passphrase to unlock and mount it.

-- Copy the Journalist Interface configuration file to `dom0`.
+- Copy the Journalist Interface configuration file to ``dom0``.
 If your SecureDrop instance uses v3 onion services, use the following command:

   .. code-block:: sh